HasanMothaffar/Sharekni-Backend/README.md

 -   CRUD operations on the products resource
 -   Registration - Logging in - Logging out
+-   Adding likes to products

 The authentication and authorization parts are mainly handled by **Laravel Sanctum**

-## TODO

-Read more about throttling (login throttling in the authentication docs laravel)

--   Use the prunable trait in the product model to delete expired products